idris-industry/ikan/README.md

 packages will be hosted here: https://github.com/orgs/idris-packages/ , please email me if you would like to help manage the packages.
 Basically, the packages this org forked would be available to ikan.

-The user api is mainly monadic, using free monads, which easily allows multiple kinds of analysis and interpretation.
+The user api is mainly monadic, using free monads, which easily allows multiple kinds of analysis and interpretation.The philosophy is emacs like,that ikan just acts like a library.

 General discuss about idris package manager is here